-Aside from its heavenly appeal, Sagada has the best coffee beans, ever.
-This isn’t just in terms of the Philippines.
-In fact, the coffee beans from here are so delicious that Bana’s Café was awarded in Paris!
+Aside from its heavenly appeal, Sagada has the best coffee beans ever.
+This isn’t just popular in the Philippines.
+In fact, the coffee beans from here are so delicious that Sagada coffee beans are also sold in Paris!

 Other Places of interest in Sagada

 - Bomod-ok and Bokong Falls